leppekja/GRP-Site/about.md

 Inspired by other philosophy clubs around the world, Grassroots Philosophy brings a sense of community through thoughtful and enjoyable discussion to Lansing.

 <p align="center"><i>“The main task of philosophy clubs is to turn into collective movements of social change, which are capable of tackling the great problems of our age.
-If we just obsesses about our own lifestyles, I don’t think we’ll get very far.”</i> - <a href="https://www.philosophersmag.com/essays/92-grassroots-philosophy">Roman Krznaric</a></p>
+If we just obsess about our own lifestyles, I don’t think we’ll get very far.”</i> - <a href="https://www.philosophersmag.com/essays/92-grassroots-philosophy">Roman Krznaric</a></p>

 ### The Format